 Based on observations and evidence, if an educator's performance is likely to be rated ineffective or developing, the evaluator uses the Educator Assistance Plan Tool to develop and implement an assistance plan pursuant to NRS 391.695 and/or 391.715.
-Early support is best; therefore, this tool should be used to provide assistance to educators at any time during the evaluation cycle.
+These recommendations should be provided as early as possible in the evaluation cycle to allow the educator sufficient time to access resources, receive support, and demonstrate improvement.
+Ideally, this should occur no later than the first 80 days of the evaluation cycle, barring extenuating circumstances.